67272-App-Design-Dev/bookmanager_docker/BookManager/README.md

+# Book Manager Docker Lab

+This code was originally carried over from the Byebug teaching exercise.
+The original README contents are left here below.

-# Book Manager ByeBug Teaching Session
+# Book Manager Byebug Teaching Exercise

 There is a rails 5 application [BookManager - ByeBug].
-It has some code that I added that breaks the application.
+It has some code that were added that breaks the application.
 Run bundle install and rails db:migrate to set it up first.
 You will work through with the class and figure out how to fix the application.
 The following are the bugs:

 ## Books won’t display properly